-The growing state interest in unclaimed intangible personal property led the National Conference of Commissioners on Uniform State Laws (NCCUSL)-the same group that brought us the Uniform Commercial Code, among other laws-to draft and approve a Uniform Unclaimed Property Act in 1954.
-The act responded to the concern that a holder of unclaimed property could be subject to conflicting escheat claims from two different states.
+The growing state interest in unclaimed intangible personal property led the National Conference of Commissioners on Uniform State Laws ("NCCUSL") - the same group that brought us the Uniform Commercial Code, among other laws-to draft and approve a Uniform Unclaimed Property Act in 1954.
+The Act responded to the concern that a holder of unclaimed property could be subject to conflicting escheat claims from two different states.
 The concern arose from two U.S. Supreme Court cases: Connecticut Mutual Life Insurance Co. v.
-Moore,5 which held that the state in which the unclaimed property's true owner had his last known address could claim the property; and Standard Oil Co. v.
-New Jersey,6 which held that the state of the unclaimed property holder's incorporation could claim the property.
+Moore, 333 U.S. 541 (1947), which held that the state in which the unclaimed property's true owner had his last known address could claim the property; and Standard Oil Co. v.
+New Jersey, supra, which held that the state of the unclaimed property holder's incorporation could claim the property.
+These two cases encouraged a "race of diligence" to see which state could reduce its claim to judgment first and obtain the unclaimed property.
+Section 10 of the 1954 Uniform Act dealt with this problem by generally giving the priority claim to the state of the last known address of the abandoned property's owner, thus providing some means of avoiding a "race of diligence" in determining which state could claim the abandoned property while avoiding the imposition of double liability on the abandoned property holder.